totalchacal/project_week/README.md

-Un dashboard qui sert a envoyer des images
+Simple dashboard that save the images sent